 Photography is a process of selection and abstraction, a series of them at that.
 First, we put frames around a frameless world and choose one from among an infinite number of them.
-Then, we flatten the three-dimensional space to two dimensions.
+Then, we flatten and reduce the three-dimensional space down to two dimensions.
 Third, while our eyes can focus only on one thing at a time, we can bring the entire scene in sharp focus.
 Then we remove the color.
 All this, before we even deliberately try to achieve abstract results.

 Then, someone comes, half-cocked with earful knowledge about digital photography and pronounces that it is no good because: it is manipulated.